 I’m really impressed and inspired by the photography, and I look forward to following Mike’s work in the future, but the problems with the binding (very likely out of Mike’s control: apologies) knock my rating back a bit.
 Overall I’d give In/Human a 3.5 stars.

-At time of writing, copies of In/Human remain available, and if you have the money and the interest, pick up a copy.
-It’ll make a great addition to your bookshelf.
-If you don’t have the money, check out Mike’s website, follow him on Twitter, and show him some support.
+As of 11/2017, In/Human appears to be sold out, but be sure to check out Mike’s website, follow him on Twitter, and show him some support.
 He’s making some great work and it’s worth checking out.